 DO YOU NEED HELP WITH MAINTENANCE

-Remember, if you are an older resident or someone with limited mobility that needs assistance with some of these smaller maintenance issues, we have neighbors that have offered to lend assistance.
-Please check out the above directory list of neighbors willing to help.
-Also, there may be grants, through the city of Overland Park, for larger projects.
+Remember, if you are an older resident or someone with limited mobility who needs assistance with some of these smaller maintenance issues, we have neighbors who have offered to lend assistance.
+Please contact our website for more information.